Windsor, Berkshire: Tudor and Stuart periods

-With the closures of the Reformation, however, Windsor's pilgrims traffic gradually died out, and the town began to stagnate.
+With the closures of the Reformation, however, Windsor's pilgrim traffic gradually died out, and the town began to stagnate.
 The castle was considered by royalty to be militaristic and old-fashioned, compared with 'modern' Hampton Court.
 The early modern period formed a stark contrast to the medieval history of the town.
 Henry VIII was buried in St George's Chapel in 1547, next to Jane Seymour, the mother of his only legitimate son, Edward (Edward VI).
 Henry, the founder of the Church of England, may have wanted to benefit from the stream of pilgrims coming to the town.
 His will gives that impression.

 Most accounts of Windsor in the 16th and 17th centuries talk of its poverty, badly made streets and poor housing.
 Shakespeare's play The Merry Wives of Windsor is set in Windsor and contains many references to parts of the town and the surrounding countryside.
 Since there is no record that Shakespeare ever visited Windsor, and because some of the references in his play are topographically inaccurate, he must have taken his local place-names from a third-party source, perhaps a crude map of the town.
-The play references the Garter inn, a place that actually existed, but that was destroyed in the Great Fire of Windsor in 1681.
+The play references the Garter inn, a place that actually existed, but was destroyed in the Great Fire of Windsor in 1681.
 The long-standing – and famous – courtesan of king Charles II, Nell Gwyn, was given a house on St Albans Street: Burford House (now part of the Royal Mews).
-Her residence in this house, as far as it is possible to tell, was brief however.
+Her residence in this house, as far as it is possible to tell, was brief.
 Only one of her letters addressed from Burford House survives.
 The house was probably intended as a legacy for her illegitimate son, the Earl of Burford, later the Duke of St Albans.